dragonth2022/Factorization-Algorithms/README.md

 Quadratic Sieve lies somewhere in the middle.
 Due to differences in the amount of set-up required, it is the fastest algorithm for numbers with prime factors between 10^60 and 10^100, despite having a slightly higher complexity than the General Number Field Sieve.

-To compare performance, I have also added a naive factorization algorithm, which simply tries to divide n by all primes less than sqrt(n).
+To compare performance, I have also added a naive factorization algorithm, which simply tries to divide n by all integers less than sqrt(n).

 Try factorizing n = 100100310010033003009 to see the difference: